 The core pathology of PD affects the dopamine-producing neurons of the substantia nigra (SN).
 The mid-section of the SN (zonal compacta) is involved earliest and most severely.
 In advanced PD, loss of pigmented neurons results in gross depigmentation of the SN.
 Neuromelanin released from dying neurons is picked up by macrophages and astrocytes and a small amount is found free in the neuropil.
 Dopamine is produced by SN neurons from DOPA (also a precursor of melanin) and transported along the axons of these neurons to the striatum.
 The triad of rigidity, bradykinesia and tremor at rest correlates with degeneration of the dopaminergic nigrostriatal pathway and dopamine depletion in the striatum.
 LBs are also present in the cerebral cortex, limbic system, and in many extra-nigral, nondopaminergic neuronal groups, including the locus ceruleus, dorsal motor nucleus of the vagus, the nucleus basalis of Meynert, sympathetic ganglia, and myenteric plexus, leading to impairment of noradrenergic, serotoninergic, and cholinergic neurotransmission.
 This widespread pathology has only been fully appreciated in recent years, when antibodies to alpha synuclein made it easier to detect LBs outside the SN.
 Thus, PD should be viewed as a disorder that affects the entire brain, not just the dopaminergic system.
 This widespread involvement explains the diverse neurological manifestations of PD.
 Although they are characteristic of PD, LBs may be found nonspecifically in many other neurodegenerative conditions.

-Diffuse Lewy body disease (DLBD) is a sporadic condition, which is thought to be the second most common cause of dementia after AD.
+Diffuse Lewy body disease (DLBD) (Lewy body dementia)is a sporadic neurodegenerative disease, which is thought to be the second most common cause of dementia after AD.
 It combines the neurological manifestations of dementia and parkinsonism.
 Unlike AD in which short term memory is affected early, patients with DLBD present with fluctuating attention and cognition and visual hallucinations.
 Motor parkinsonian manifestations (bradykinesia, rigidity, and less frequently tremor) vary in severity and may appear later.
 DLBD patients have also depression, sleep disorder, and autonomic dysfunction.
-The brain in DLBD is not as atrophic as it is in AD, and shows small, inconspicuous Lewy bodies in cortical neurons, in addition to the characteristic pathology of the SN.
-A large proportion of DLBD patients also have AD.
+The brain in DLBD is not as atrophic as it is in AD, and shows small, inconspicuous Lewy bodies in the neocotex, limbic system, and brainstem.
+A large proportion of DLBD patients also have AD pathology.

 The pyridine analogue MPTP (1-methyl-1-4-phenyl-1,2,3,6-tetrahydropyridine) is taken up selectively by dopaminergic neurons.
 Its active compound, MPP (1-methyl-4-phenylpyridinium) inhibits mitochondrial function and induces cell death.
 Toxic damage of dopaminergic neurons causes parkinsonian symptoms.
 This was discovered when a drug addict accidentally injected himself with synthetic heroin made by himself, contaminated by MPTP.
 MPTP parkinsonism in humans and experimental animals resembles PD.
 Low dose intravenous infusion of the pesticide (and herbicide) rotenone, an inhibitor of complex I of the mitochondrial respiratory chain, causes degeneration of the SN and Lewy body-like inclusions in rats.
 The MPTP model, the rotenone experiments, and the ALS- Parkinson-Dementia cases from Guam (see below) suggest that environmental neurotoxins play a role in the pathogenesis of PD.